 CLICK HERE TO UPLOAD FILES.

-Before I can complete and file work on your income tax return this year, you will be required to sign a "Letter of Engagement".
+Before I can work on your income tax returns, you will be required to sign a "Letter of Engagement".
 You can download a PDF version of this letter, sign and date it, then fax it to me at 773.509.1806.